dfinity/portal/docs/developer-docs/backend/motoko/hello-location.md

             ys;
         };

-    For information about the functions that perform operations on arrays, see the description of the Array module in the Motoko base library or the *Motoko Programming Language Reference*.
+    For information about the functions that perform operations on arrays, see the description of the Array module in the Motoko base library or the **Motoko programming language reference**.
 For another example focused on the use of arrays, see the [quick sort](https://github.com/dfinity/examples/tree/master/motoko/quicksort) project in the [examples](https://github.com/dfinity/examples/) repository.

 - #### Step 6:  Register, build, and deploy the dapp by running the following command: